 So, before you think of going with Verizon - do you really want to go through what I went through - just to get jacked at the end?

-Review about: Verizon Phone Service.
+Product or Service Mentioned: Verizon Phone Service.